Nontosan/Exceed-17/README.md

 We use Flask for the backend part and ordinary HTML CSS and JavaScript for the frontend.

+## How to set up the project?

+First, You need to install **python** on your computer from [this link](https://www.python.org/downloads/).
+Then you should check your python that is installed correctly by typing `python --version` to your terminal.
+It should show the version of python on your terminal.

+After that, You need to install **flask** to the python by type `python -m pip install flask` to your terminal.
+You can check if the library is installed correctly by type `python` to run the python shell, then type `import flask`.
+It should not show anything.

+Last, You need to install **pymongo** to the python by type `python -m pip install pymongo` to your terminal.
+You can check the installation by import the library to python as the same as **flask**.

 ## Licence

 [MIT](https://choosealicense.com/licenses/mit/) Copyright (c) 2021 CPSK Club